SkiddieAhn/Paper-Making-Anomalies-More-Anomalous/README.md

-# Making Anomalies More Anomalous: Video Anomaly Detection using New Generator and Destroyer
+# Making Anomalies More Anomalous: Video Anomaly Detection Using a Novel Generator and Destroyer

 This repository is the ```official open-source``` of [Making Anomalies More Anomalous: Video Anomaly Detection Using a Novel Generator and Destroyer](http://) by Seungkyun Hong, Sunghyun Ahn, Youngwan Jo and Sanghyun Park.